segersniels/segersniels.github.io/_posts/2018-06-07-multi-stage-dockerfiles-and-npm.md

 ---
 As GDPR drew near we took a look at how we could improve our general security.
 One of those security enhancements was converting from an old legacy Sinopia to a new Verdaccio registry.

 Our old system had an authentication token directly in a local `.npmrc` stored in each project, eventhough being in a private repository and being locked away in ECR it wasn't exactly the most secure way to handle the situation.
 The `.npmrc` was still lingering in the history of the docker layers if somehow an image was compromised by someone, exposing our entire private NPM registry.
-Not even that, just simply having access to our private github repository in some way gave the possibility to just go read the `.npmrc` file directly from there.
+And even the thought of having credentials lingering around a git repository is scary.

 This is how we handled it.